Life with a newborn human being on board can be overwhelming. Help yourself by learning how to simplify life with baby.

 These are only examples.

-Simple life is regaining your resources – time, space, attention – for your priorities.
+A simple life is regaining your resources – time, space, attention – for your priorities.

 The Idle Parent: Why Laid-Back Parents Raise Happier and Healthier Kids*